Epi-PRIMED Metastatic Breast Cancer Trial

 This novel and “first of its kind” epigenetic program is based on the research work of Professor Sudha Rao at the University of Canberra.
 We believe that inhibiting LSD1 reverts the mesenchymal phenotype of circulating tumour cells (CTC) and cancer stem cells (CSC) back to the epithelial state, enabling chemotherapy to remove the previously resistant cell types.
 This is made possible by blocking LSD1’s role in the epigenetic reprograming of those cells.
 In addition to this benefit, we also believe that both innate and adaptive immune responses are being re-invigorated by inhibiting LSD1 and that the inhibitory checkpoint blockage is being removed.
 Collectively, we believe that this provides clearance of the CTC and CSC burden and, in doing so, will prolong remission.

-The study is being conducted at the following three clinical trial centres:
+The study was being conducted at the following three clinical trial centres:

 - The Canberra Region Cancer Centre, with the site investigators Professor Desmond Yip and Dr Laeeq Malik;

 - Southern Medical Day Care Centre, with the site investigator Professor Phil Clingan; and

 - The Liverpool Cancer Therapy Centre, with the site investigator Dr Eugene Moylan.

 The Principal Coordinating Investigators for the study are Professor Desmond Yip and Dr Laeeq Malik, who are based at the Canberra Region Cancer Centre, which is located at The Canberra Hospital, Garran, ACT.

 A total of 13 females with confirmed metastatic disease including TNBC will be considered eligible for the trial if they satisfy the following general criteria: